sbigelo/hiking-trails-visited/README.md

 ## Usage

 1. Clone this repository.
-2. Type 'bundle' install in the terminal.
+2. Type `bundle` install in the terminal.
-3. Run 'rake db:migrate' in the terminal.
+3. Run `rake db:migrate` in the terminal.
-4. Run 'shotgun' in the terminal in order to see it work in your browser.
+4. Run `shotgun` in the terminal in order to see it work in your browser.

 ## Description